-New foreclosures dropped dramatically across South Florida last month, though the number of repossessed homes by banks has increased as the courts are clearing up the dockets.
-According to RealtyTrac, there has been a 53 percent decline since November of 2014 in foreclosure filing in South Florida.
-In November there were just 831 foreclosure law suits in Palm Beach, Broward and Miami-Dade Counties.
+New foreclosures dropped dramatically across South Florida last month.
+Though the number of repossessed homes by banks has increased as the courts are clearing up the dockets.
+According to RealtyTrac, there has been a 53 percent decline since November of 2014 in foreclosures in South Florida.
+In November there were just 831 foreclosure lawsuits in Palm Beach, Broward, and Miami-Dade Counties.
 Since RealtyTrac began counting in January 2006, this has been the fewest number of new foreclosure filings for the tri-county region.

-“Bubble loans” or loan taken out between 2004 and 2008 are the majority of the loans that are in the foreclosure backlog right now.
-In the past couple of years, the Sunshine State has been at the top of the list of the nation’s highest foreclosure rate, but Florida has seen a 36 percent decline in new foreclosure law suits in the last month.
-Florida still has the third highest foreclosure rate in November with one in every 662 units in foreclosure.
-Palm Beach, Broward and Miami-Dade counties were ranked 12th nationwide, at one in every 645 homes at some stage of foreclosure.
+“Bubble loans” or loans taken out between 2004 and 2008 are the majority of the loans that are in the foreclosure backlog right now.
+In the past couple of years, the Sunshine State has been at the top of the list of the nation’s highest foreclosure rates.
+But, Florida has seen a 36 percent decline in new foreclosure lawsuits in the last month.
+Florida still has the third-highest foreclosure rate in November with one in every 662 units in foreclosure.
+Palm Beach, Broward, and Miami-Dade counties were ranked 12th nationwide; at one in every 645 homes at some stage of foreclosure.

-If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to email@example.com, or complete the contact form below.
+If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020.
+Or, send an e-mail to email@example.com, or complete the contact form below.